GAL: Gradient Assisted Learning for Decentralized Multi-Organization Collaborations: Gradient Assisted Learning

 \subsection{Notation}

 Suppose that there are $N$ data observations independently drawn from a joint distribution $p_{xy}=p_x p_{y \mid x}$, where $y \in \Y$ and $x\in \R^d $ respectively represent the task label and feature variables, and $d$ is the number of features.
 For regression tasks, we have $\Y=\R$.
 For $K$-class classification tasks, $\Y=\{e_1,\ldots,e_K\}$, where $e_k$ is the canonical vector representing the class $k$, $k=1,\ldots,K$.
 Let $\E$ and $\E_N$ denote the expectation and empirical expectation, respectively.
 Thus, $\E_N g(y,x) \de N^{-1} \sum_{i=1}^N g(y_i,x_i)$ for any measurable function $g$, where $(y_{i}, x_{i})$ are i.i.d. observations from $p_{xy}$.
 Suppose that there are $M$ organizations.
 Each organization $m$ only holds $X_m$, a sub-vector of $X$~(illustrated in Figure~\ref{fig:feature}).
-In general, we assume that the variables in $X_1, \ldots, X_M$ are disjoint in the presentation of our algorithm, although our method also allows for the sharing of some variables.
+In general, we assume that the variables in $X_1, \ldots, X_M$ are disjoint in the presentation of our algorithm, although our method also allows the sharing of some variables.
 For example, one organization may observe demographic features for a mobile user cohort, and another organization holds health-related features of that cohort.
 Without loss of generality, we suppose that Alice, the organization to be assisted, has local data $x_1$ and task label $y_1$, while other $M-1$ organizations are collaborators which assist Alice and have local data $x_2 \ldots x_M$.
+We use $1:m$ and $1:t$ to represent from the first to the $m^{\text{th}}$ organization and the $t^{\text{th}}$ assistance round, respectively.